orangemug/apk-packager/README.md

  2. _Publish_ the packages
  3. _Generate_ a github pages site

-You can see the completed site at <https://orangemug.github.io/apk-pkgs> and the repository is at <https://github.com/orangemug/apk-pkgs>
+Theres an example at <https://github.com/orangemug/apk-pkgs>

 ## License